jambethl/commit-block/README.md

 # Commit Block

-Commit Block is a terminal application which allows you to block certain until a configured threshold of GitHub contributions has been met.
+Commit Block is a terminal application which allows you to block certain domains until a configured threshold of GitHub contributions has been met.